ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

 * Caveats

-    * The ML model is for feature detection. it can distinguish between good and noise peak-groups.
+    * The ML Model is for feature detection.
+It can distinguish between good peak-groups and noise peak-groups.
 It's not trained to distinguish between matched and unmatched peak-groups for targeted analysis.

     * For targeted analysis, it can eliminate noise peak-groups but required manual curation to select the matched peak-group from all the good peaks that are detected for a given m/z and RT.

-# Tutorial
+#Tutorial

 **Classified Peak Table**

-* Peak-tables have two additional columns than usual, namely, *‘Labels’* and *‘Classification probability’*.
+* Peak-tables have two additional columns than usual, namely, *Labels* and *Classification probability*.

 * Labels - Polly-peakML classifies the peak-groups into six different classes.